leolanese/Angular-Zoneless-Signals/README.md

 ### Create a Wrapper Component
 To create a Web Component, a wrapper component is required to encapsulate the entire application.
 This component will not only export Angular logic as a Web Component but is also essential for preserving router functionality, which is managed in the AppComponent.

-`AppComponent will maintains control over routing and application logic`, while the `WrapperComponent becomes the Web Component that you export`
+`AppComponent will maintains control over routing and application logic`, while the `WrapperComponent becomes the Web Component that we export`

 ## Transform Angular Components into Web Components